arifnextdev/neyamot/TESTING_GUIDE.md

 docker network inspect apps_app_network
 ```

-This comprehensive testing guide covers all aspects of your AlphaNet deployment from local development to production.
+This comprehensive testing guide covers all aspects of your Neyamot Enterprise deployment from local development to production.
 Follow each section step-by-step to ensure your application is working correctly at every stage.